Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 - LED Pocket Mirror – The cutest little light-up mirror that runs on 2 CR2032 batteries (the flat watch batteries).

 - Weekend Duffel Bag For Her – This is a favorite bag of college students – it holds so much and has that awesome trolley sleeve so it can be slipped over a rolling carry-on bag for longer trips.
+This alternative duffle is a little larger, has a laptop compartment and also has the trolley sleeve to attach to your luggage.
+I personally have this one and love it.

 - Weekend Duffel Bag For Him – Another great weekender bag with a trolley sleeve like the one above.